-- vacuum blasting

-- water jetting to the appropriate International Paint Hydroblasting Standard (refer to product data sheet)

-- hand tools, i.e. disc sander and grinder.
+- vacuum blasting - hand tools, i.e. disc sander and grinder.

 Any pittings which, in the opinion of the Classification Society, do not need re-welding, should be prepared by needle gun and/or cone shaped grinder to remove corrosion deposits.